 The ISSA Nutritionist flashcard set above contains 100 flashcards from all 18 chapters of the free ISSA Nutritionist study guide above.
 But, they are standard flashcard study.

 An ever better form of study for flashcards would be spaced repetition.
-This means that the flashcards presented will be the ones you struggle with, as opposed to presenting the ones you constantly get correct.
+This means that the flashcards presented will be the ones you struggle with instead of presenting the ones you constantly get correct.

 This style of study ensures that you are not wasting any time.

-Trainer academy implements this form of study, and I have always been impressed by its effectiveness.
+Trainer academy implements this form of study, and its effectiveness has always impressed me.

 If you’d like to check out how Trainer Academy uses this in their premium study guide, make sure to check it out here.